-In last month’s issue, we learned the definition of laminitis as “inflammation of the lamina,” or layers of the horse’s hoof.
-This series, “The Laminitic Horse”, was written to help you become more familiar with laminitis and know when to call your vet for help.
+The definition of laminitis is “inflammation of the lamina,” or layers of the horse’s hoof.
+This article, “The Laminitic Horse”, was written to help you become more familiar with laminitis and know when to call your vet for help.

 Equine Metabolic Syndrome.

-You and your vet should work together to determine the quality of your equine health care program, feeding program, stress factors, training regimen and turnout time/pasture access.
+Working together with your vet, determine the quality of your equine health care program, feeding program, stress factors, training regimen and turnout time/pasture access.
 With this information, your vet might recommend blood work and radiographs if the horse is exhibiting lameness or sensitivity to a hoof-tester pressure test.
 Your vet may recommend more pasture time or less depending on the individual equine and the presenting issues.
 In short, many steps need to be taken together with your veterinarian, as soon as possible after noticing a change in your horse’s soundness, in order to determine the best course of action to take.
 The goal of laminitis treatment is to prevent further damage to the internal hoof structures as the disease progresses so the horse can remain sound for years to come.
 If left untreated or if treated incorrectly, the goal then becomes one of pain management and in advanced cases, quality of life.

 Checking for and identifying internal and external factors that can be directly associated with laminitis is an important task that horse owners should be doing daily.
 Along with identifying factors that cause laminitis, horse owners need to know the next step when faced with a lameness issue.
-In next month’s issue, I will introduce you to a few laminitis cases and show you the lifesaving steps taken, together with the horse’s veterinarian and owner in order to minimize the damage from the inflammation.
+In related articles, I will introduce you to a few laminitis cases and show you the lifesaving steps taken, together with the horse’s veterinarian and owner in order to minimize the damage from the inflammation.